SylvainGa/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).

 ### 2.23.1
-- Added devices Venu 4 41 and 45 mm devices
+- Added Venu 4 41 and 45 mm devices

 ### 2.23.1
 - Compiled with CIQ 8.2.3